 We will provide you with the act's emergency contact number near the date of your event, but we don't provide you with the act's phone number before then because given the nature of their work it is often difficult for act leaders to talk on the phone.
 That said, if you feel the need to discuss things with the act on the phone, we suggest that you e-mail them via the online coordination form and ask them to call you, or ask them to e-mail their phone number to you.

 Function Junction have established an industry-leading reputation for making sure that our acts have all the information they need to do a great job on the day.
-Originally with our paper form, and now with our unique online coordination form, you will have the opportunity to tell the act how you want things to run, and they will then be able to confirm the arrangements.
-The online form also enables you to e-mail questions direct to the act.
+You will have the opportunity to tell the act how you want things to run, and they will then be able to confirm the arrangements by e-mail.

 There is no hard and fast rule and some bands are more willing than others to learn first dances and other requests.
 A key factor is whether the band feel that they can do a good job and that the song fits the genre of music they perform.
 They will also be more willing to learn a song that is not too obscure and which they will be able to use again.
 In all cases, the more advance warning the better.
 So ask early, even at the time of booking, if this is really important to you.